insideout10/wordlift-docs/docs/shortcodes.rst

     [wl_timeline width=... height=... global=...]

 .. image:: /images/wordlift-shortcodes-timeline.png
-Displays a navigable list of ordered Event entities.
-The window on top shows details on the clicked Events.
+The Timeline widget displays a navigable list of chronologically ordered Event entities.
+The window on top shows details of the selected Events.

 width
     *(optional)* Width of the timeline.
 Can be expressed in pixels or percentages (e.g. *120px* or *70%*).